 Got your money’s worth on this one, didn’t you?
 Well, if we’re going to do it right, important information takes time to present.

 But now you know about the limbic system – how it protects and how it can wreak havoc.
-That gives us an advantage in our wrestling matches with panic and anxiety.
+That gives us an advantage in our ongoing tussles with panic attacks and anxiety.

 For more on the biological contributors to panic attacks and anxiety, check-out The HPA axis and panic/anxiety: What you need to know.

-And the hundreds of Chipur mood and anxiety disorders info and inspiration articles patiently await.
+And those Chipur mood and anxiety disorder info and inspiration articles patiently await.